mattiasegu/sambamotr/README.md

 ```

+## Pretrain (Deformable DETR)

+We initialize our model with the official Deformable-DETR (with R50 backbone) weights pretrained on the COCO dataset, you can also download the checkpoint we used [here](https://drive.google.com/file/d/1JYKyRYzUH7uo9eVfDaVCiaIGZb5YTCuI/view?usp=sharing).
+And then put the checkpoint at `pretrained/deformable_detr.pth`.

-## Pretrain
+## Pretrain (DAB-DETR)

 We initialize our model with the official DAB-Deformable-DETR (with R50 backbone) weights pretrained on the COCO dataset, you can also download the checkpoint we used [here](https://drive.google.com/file/d/17FxIGgIZJih8LWkGdlIOe9ZpVZ9IRxSj/view?usp=sharing).
-And then put the checkpoint at the root of this project dir.
+And then put the checkpoint at `pretrained/dab_deformable_detr.pth`.

 ## Scripts on DanceTrack